 Country has gone by several different names.
 Country musician Harlan Howard pegged it as "three chords and the truth," while others have described it as the music of heartache or line dancing.
 Besides having various names, country music is also a genre that welcomes the reinventing of existing songs as much as it embraces the writing of new ones.

-With the 54th Academy of Country Music Awards coming up this Sunday, April 7, Stacker compiled a list of the best country albums of all time as per Billboard’s Greatest of All Time Country Albums list.
+Leading up to the 53rd Annual Country Music Association Awards—which airs Nov.
+13, 2019, on ABC and will be hosted by Carrie Underwood with guest hosts Reba McEntire and Dolly Parton—Stacker has compiled a list of the best country albums of all time as per Billboard’s Greatest of All Time Country Albums list.
 These ratings are based on albums’ weekly performance on the Top Country Albums chart from January 1996 to June 2016.
 The albums are ranked by an inverse point system, meaning those that placed higher on the charts and spent more weeks in the top spots received higher rankings.

 Eric Church’s fourth studio effort clocked in as the best-selling album in the U.S. after it hit shelves in 2014.
 It boasts several noteworthy singles, including the title track “Give Me Back My Hometown” and “Cold One.”
 In an interview with Morning Call, Church discussed the multi-genre aspects of the album, citing his rock influences and love of The Beatles.